dushimsam/GSoC-22/README.md

 - I explored the best practices of writing Javascript codes specifically for React Js.
 - Left me with a tangible experience of working remotely.
 - Gained the confidence of working on large codebases and learned how to meintain consistency in the enormous community of contributors.
-- Furthermore ,I learned the power of collaboration and working in a team.
+- I learned the power of collaboration and working in a team.
 - Got cool experience on contributing to the opensource projects.
-- The last but not least i learned how to code like an expert by refering to the talented engineers a broad.😂
+- The last but not least i learned how to code like an expert , it was a great privilege to learn from to the talented engineers a broad.😂

 ## Links of work done: 🎯